aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

-If you want to prevent this from being included as a cell output, use plt.show() at the end of each plotting instruction.
+To prevent this from being included as a cell output, use plt.show() at the end of each plotting instruction.

-### **Applications of Scatter Plot**
+### Applications of Scatter Plot

 * A scatter plot can be useful for identifying other patterns in data.
 * We can divide data points into groups based on how closely sets of points cluster together.
 * Scatter plots can also show if there are any unexpected gaps in the data and if there are any outlier points.
-(Look at the 2 points away from rest of the data in the scatter plot.
+(Look at the 2 points away from the rest of the data in the scatter plot.
 Those are outliers.)
-* This can be useful if we want to segment the data into different parts, like categorising users into different groups.
+* This can be useful if we want to segment the data into different parts, like categorizing users into groups.